More About Me and My Books

 I began writing Stormwind of the North Country as a horse-crazy nine-year-old.
 It was just a simple short story about a girl who rescued a beautiful horse from its abusive owner.
 That short story grew to fill two tattered notebooks with missing covers and doodles in the margins.
 As a kid, I was so proud of that story: my first manuscript!
 Originally called Me, My Brother, and American Courage, (American Courage was the horse's name), and later You Can Call Me Kat, it turned out to be the earliest draft of "Stormwind."
 At the time, I had no idea that simple story would stick with me through my high school and college years, and beyond, as the story evolved and added new characters and situations.
 Over the years, later drafts filled more raggedy notebooks and loose-leaf papers, then moved on to typewriter-written pages and computer files.

 Although all the people and events are fictional, writing “Stormwind” was a chance to revisit some favorite places of my childhood.
 I spent several of my pre-teen years living in a log cabin in the woods, along a winding mountain road frequented by logging trucks, like the road in the story.
 (You can read about it in My Ten-Acre Wilderness: A Misfit Girl's Quest for Home.)
-Kat's farmhouse, and the nearby cabin with the wild roses, were based on real places I'd admired when I went exploring up that road on my first horse, Sally.
+Kat's farmhouse, and the nearby cabin with the wild roses, were based on real places I'd admired when I went exploring up that road on my childhood horse, Sally.
 The fictional town of "Sprucewood" is based on the small towns where I grew up.
 And Kat and Randy's lean-to at the pond is just like the hundreds you find today, built all along the Adirondack hiking trails.

 The story behind Matthias: The Ghost of Salvation Point:

 Like Stormwind of the North Country and Secrets of the North Country, this book is based on a "long" short story I wrote when I was younger.
 It was originally called The Son of the Seafarer, and since it was a birthday gift for my dad, I attempted to write it as a serious "adult" story.
-Looking back at it years later, I realized that the writing was so bad that it was unintentionally humorous and melodramatic.
+Looking back at it years later, I realized the writing was so bad that it was unintentionally humorous and melodramatic.
 When I decided to re-write it and turn it into a book in August 2013, I was shocked at how much work it needed!
 That was when I knew it didn’t work as an adult story; it was meant to be a book for kids.

 In The Son of the Seafarer, the main character, Dylan Flint, was a 20-something man who buys a lighthouse as a gift for his wife.
 The ghost (known simply as "MacMurray" in the original story), didn't really do much, and in fact didn't even appear until the very end.
 Dylan could neither see nor talk to him.
 Sleeter and Quint, instead of being the treasure hunters that they are in the final book, were real-estate men who wanted to tear down the light station to build a tourist resort (too much like "Lavina" in Stormwind of the North Country.)
 So, I kept the basic idea and even some of the original conversations and scenes, but otherwise began a totally fresh and new story.
 It took over a year to write - MUCH longer than I thought.
 When I started writing it, I expected it would be maybe a 50-page novella, but it grew...AND GREW...into the almost 200 pages it is now.